rust-lang/book/src/ch01-01-installation.md

 $ echo $PATH
 ```

-If that’s all correct and Rust still isn’t working, there are a number of
+If that’s all correct and the Rust® compiler still isn’t working, there are a
-places you can get help.
-Find out how to get in touch with other Rustaceans (a
+number of places you can get help.
+Find out how to get in touch with other
-silly nickname we call ourselves) on [the community page][community].
+Rustaceans (a silly nickname we call ourselves) on [the community
+page][community].

 ### Updating and Uninstalling

-Once Rust is installed via `rustup`, updating to a newly released version is
+Once the Rust® toolchain is installed via `rustup`, updating to a newly released
-easy.
+version is easy.
 From your shell, run the following update script:

 ```console
 $ rustup update
 ```

-To uninstall Rust and `rustup`, run the following uninstall script from your
+To uninstall the Rust® toolchain and `rustup`, run the following uninstall
-shell:
+script from your shell:

 ```console
 $ rustup self uninstall